AdiBhan/LaneWise/Readme.md

 <h3>Makefile and Automated Setup</h3>
 <p>A <code>Makefile</code> is provided for streamlined installation and execution:</p>
 <div class="code-block">
-make install     # Installs Python and Node.js dependencies
+- make install     # Installs Python and Node.js dependencies
-make build       # Builds the frontend and backend artifacts
+- make build       # Builds the frontend and backend artifacts
-make run         # Starts the backend server and frontend development server
+- make run         # Starts the backend server and frontend development server
-make test        # Runs the test suite

 </div>

 <h3>Manual Steps (If Needed)</h3>